 Video installation in collaboration with Old School (Gideon Roggeveen & Roos-Marijn Kinkel), 2019.
 Tip: watch until the end.

-My works and installations leave a lot of room for interpretation.
-My subjects are mainly based on my own observations and how they manifest themselves as images in my head, like dreaming with eyes open.
+I create art installations and sculptures.
+The artworks leave a lot of room for interpretation.
+My subjects are mainly based on my own experiences and observations and how they manifest themselves as images in my head, like dreaming with eyes open.
 Intuitively I set the images in motion, adding a time component.
-Placed in spaces, that are transformed by them, my artworks offer an (audio)visual experience.
-With my fascination for light, I investigate how it changes the canvas on which it falls, but also how the material determines in what way the light is displayed.
+The artworks are spatial interventions offering (audio)visual experiences.
+I investigate how light changes the materials it falls on, but also how the material determines how the light is displayed.